Mobile phone info please.To buy a international sim in Aus, or a prepaid in France, for iPad an phone. TIA.

 There are two Virgin mobile stores in the Charles de Gaulle airport terminal where you land, one by gate 49 and another near gate 40.
 The Relay chain of newsagents sells SIM cards, and there are three Relay stores in the terminal, one at each end and one in the middle.
 The supermarket chain Carrefour (they’re everywhere in France) re-sells Virgin mobiles and SIM cards.

 Mobiles are called handy phones (or handies) in Germany, and recharge cards are called Wiederaufladung.
 SIMs are sold in newsagents, petrol stations, supermarkets, kiosks and even the coffee shop chain Tchibo.
-20Euro should get you a reasonable data pack. over 5 years ago
+20Euro should get you a reasonable data pack. almost 6 years ago